The distinguished surname Olivero can be traced back to the ancient and beautiful region of Venice

 - Bartoloi Olivero, aged 18, who landed in America from Acceglio, Italy, in 1907

-- Antonio Olivero, aged 23, who emigrated to the United States from Arceglio, Italy, in 1909
+- Antonio Olivero, aged 23, who immigrated to the United States from Arceglio, Italy, in 1909

-- Donato Olivero, aged 24, who emigrated to the United States from Acerno, Italy, in 1910
+- Donato Olivero, aged 24, who immigrated to the United States from Acerno, Italy, in 1910

 - Claudia Olivero, aged 34, who landed in America from Acceglu, Italy, in 1910

-- Giovanni Olivero, aged 11, who emigrated to the United States from Cerzeto, Italy, in 1911
+- Giovanni Olivero, aged 11, who immigrated to the United States from Cerzeto, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)